Let's start by making sure that all our readers understand what landfill gas utilisation is.

 The DMASWA has paid about $2 million for a system that collects and destroys most of that gas.
 They pay about $100,000 every year to maintain and run the system.

 But now they want to do more than just destroy it.
 They want to make money off of it.

 While there are a number of options, the most feasible, they say, it's best to turn that gas into gasoline equivalents that can be sold to the transportation industry.

-All told, they say the gas generated at the landfill in Dubuque translates to more than 1 million gallons of gasoline equivalent.
+All told, they say the gas generated at the landfill in Dubuque translates to more than 1 million gallons of gasoline-equivalent.

-They're currently looking for a partner to help develop the system to clean and convert the gas, then sell it. via Dubuque landfill looking to turn gas into cash
+They're currently looking for a partner to help develop the system to clean and convert the gas, and then sell it. via Dubuque landfill looking to turn gas into cash

 Biomethane From Landfill Gas Gets Big Thumbs Up From Waste Management Inc

 Waste Management Inc. Discusses World’s Largest Landfill Gas To Fuel Plant

 As a start-up on the world’s largest plant to convert landfill gas into clean vehicle fuel nears completion, joint venture partners Linde North America and Waste Management have begun to share details of the project.
 The companies are installing systems at WM’s Altamont Landfill near Livermore, CA that will purify and liquefy landfill gas, a renewable source of biomethane fuel.
 When the $15.5 million plant begins operating later this year, it is designed to produce up to 13,000 gallons a day of liquefied natural gas (LNG) that could fuel hundreds of waste collection vehicles.

 Bryan Luftglass, Manager of Anaerobic Digestion process partner Linde North America’s Energy Segment said, “Biomethane is a truly renewable and readily available green source of high-quality fuel.”